Data-Science-for-Linguists/Document_Clustering/progress_report.md

 ## 11/01/2017
 Downloaded and unzipped a wikipedia dump from August 20, found a convenient python script to extract into JSON format.
+Two separate methods now: document clustering + cluster labeling.
+Given a group of "similar" documents, I'll need to generate some kind of label.

 ## 10/29/2017
 I've decided to use a wikipedia corpus for now, specifically [this one](http://www.cs.upc.edu/~nlp/wikicorpus/).